DotEfekts/DotUtilities/README.md

 ####compareInventory
 1. Inventory inventory
-⋅⋅⋅The inventory to compare to.
+  * The inventory to compare to.
 * boolean
-⋅⋅⋅Whether or not the inventory is for this menu.
+  * Whether or not the inventory is for this menu.

 Returns a boolean that is true if the inventory provided is the inventory generated for the player by this menu.